 It is well known among medical professionals that depression and chronic sadness often result in negative repercussions for our health.
 The affects that the stress of depressive disorders can have on our bodies is well established.
 It is also very well understood that the chemical processes that take place when we laugh equally impact our bodies, in a healthy and positive way.

-Science And Humor
+Science And Laughter

 The science behind humor and what happens physiologically in our bodies when we laugh is both measurable and quantifiable in its positivity.